Call for Participation

 Notes are original scholarly accounts of HCI research, design and/or theory that are presented at AfriCHI’18 as talks.
 Notes will have a maximum length of 4 pages excluding references.

 Interactive Installations and performances showcases original oral performances and/or multimedia productions, and/or interactive installations, live presentations of running systems or artefacts, such as interfaces, prototypes or research tools, that can both present innovation and solicit diverse and expert feedback within the broad discipline of HCI.
-Written extended abstracts of demos are reviewed by jury published in the conference proceedings and openly licensed via the Internet Archive.
+Written submissions of demos are reviewed by jury published in the conference proceedings and openly licensed via the Internet Archive.
 Submissions can consist of extended abstract, pictorials, audio, video or other multimedia files and can include languages used in Africa other than English.
 Creators of files and/or their collaborators can also submit pictorial abstracts, papers or notes to relate oral/media content to scholarly discourse as additional publications.

 The poster track provides an opportunity for researchers and practitioners to show and discuss their recent work, services, interactions and experiences.
 The submissions can be also about something that has not been fully designed, implemented or tested but shows great promise, has a provoking topic or only preliminary results, or summarizes several small-scale studies.
 Topics of interest are the same as mentioned in the CfP for short and full papers.
 Posters provide the opportunity for researchers to get feedback on early-stage work, discuss potential collaborations and burning issues in an informal manner with the AfriCHI community.